-In the heart of one of the world’s most captivating cities, the Royal Mansour Marrakech welcomes you with wonder, luxury and unparalleled services.
+In the heart of city, the Royal Mansour Marrakech welcomes you with wonder, luxury and unparalleled services.
 The Royal Mansour Marrakech was born out of a vision to create a spectacular masterpiece exceeding the demands of today’s discerning traveller, while reflecting the true essence of Moroccan tradition.

 WHERE TO VISIT